s1260177/spaspeech/Sakurai-SOFA-object-for-Pure-data-main/README.md

 It is an object that performs IR (impulse response) convolution according to the user-specified .wav file and elevation azimuth and distance position information, and outputs the result.
 With this object, you can manipulate stereophonic sound in real time within Pure-data.

+//Sakurai adds points
+I added the ability to change the azimuth of the speaker to the existing code.
+The existing code could only read one SOFA file, so I made it so that it could read multiple files.
+I also made it possible to change multiple SOFA files read by the slider, just as the existing code uses the slider to change the azimuth of the listener.
 # Requirement

 * Pure-data